Capacity drop accounting for microscopic vehicle interaction effects: analytical model and validation with high-resolution trajectories: Introduction

-This paper proposes a new analytical method to estimate QDFs across different types of bottlenecks.
-Observations from high-resolution trajectory data reveal that stochastic acceleration delays occur in some vehicles, referred to as hesitant vehicles, which represent a temporary acceleration delay state often triggered by lane changes and sharp decelerations.
-These delays generate voids in front of the affected vehicles and serve as a primary contributor to capacity drop \citep{han2025accept}.
-The void created by an upstream hesitant vehicle can be diminished by the wave generated by a downstream hesitant vehicle that was triggered in close succession.
-This wave-void interaction is modeled as a stochastic process, accounting for the spatial and temporal distributions of hesitant vehicles and their associated acceleration delays.
-The expected void created by a hesitant vehicle is calculated based on the probabilities of its interaction with waves generated by other hesitant vehicles.
-In summary, the contributions of this paper are twofold.
-First, we propose a new analytical model for capacity drop estimation that accounts for the distribution of microscopic triggering mechanisms and their impact on macroscopic traffic flow characteristics.
-The proposed analytical model captures both the heterogeneity in driving behavior across different vehicles (i.e., inter-vehicle heterogeneity) and the variation in behavior within the same vehicle (i.e., intra-vehicle heterogeneity).
-Second, the proposed analytical model is generic, applicable not only to fixed-location bottlenecks but also to jam waves, characterized by upstream-moving jam heads and tails.
-The accuracy of the model is validated using both numerical simulations and real-world data.
+This paper proposes an analytical method to estimate QDFs.
+Building on previous empirical observations, stochastic acceleration delays may occur in some vehicles, referred to as hesitant vehicles, representing a temporary acceleration delay state often triggered by lane changes and sharp decelerations.
+These delays generate voids in front of affected vehicles and contribute to capacity drop \citep{han2025capacity}.
+When such delays occur at different locations within close temporal proximity, the void generated by an upstream vehicle may be diminished by the wave generated by a downstream vehicle.
+In this study, the wave–void interaction is formalized as a stochastic process that accounts for the spatial and temporal distributions of acceleration delay states and their associated response durations.
+The expected void generated by each event is derived by considering its probability of interacting with waves generated by other events.
+The contributions of this paper are twofold.
+First, we develop an analytical framework for estimating capacity drop that links microscopic stochastic triggering events to macroscopic traffic flow characteristics.
+The framework captures both inter-vehicle heterogeneity and intra-vehicle variability in driving behavior.
+Second, the proposed framework provides a unified explanation for the different extents of capacity drop observed in standing queues and moving jam waves, as reported in previous studies.
+The accuracy of the model is validated using both numerical simulations and real-world trajectory data.

 The remainder of this paper is structured as follows.
 Section 2 reviews the existing literature on capacity drop.
 Section 3 illustrates the mechanism of capacity drop using field trajectory data as examples.
 Section 4 elaborates on the impact of wave-void interaction on QDF and presents the analytical formulation for estimating QDFs.
 Section 5 validates the proposed analytical model through numerical simulations and real-world data.
 Finally, Section 6 concludes the paper with a summary of findings and discussions.